tethysplatform/tethys/docs/tethys_portal/configuration.rst

     # Portal Level Config File

-    # see tethys documentation for how to setup this file
+    # See tethys documentation for how to setup this file
     version: 1.0
     name: test
     apps: